The above searches through our website. Click here to search through our online store.

 Grisettes are actually a subset of a slightly better known farmhouse-style ale we adore: the saison.
 The style has a rather complex history, but to summarize, all saisons were originally brewed to quench the thirst of seasonal farm laborers.
 Literally translated, “saison” means season—a nod to the fact that the beer was brewed in the winter, to be enjoyed in the summer.
 Other than that, saisons have a wide variation in brewing technique and flavor.
 An important aspect of saisons is their dry, refreshing nature, which also happens to be the defining characteristic of a proper grisette.

 Where saisons were brewed mainly for farm workers, grisettes were brewed for workers in the local mines.
 There are plenty of stories about where the name grisette actually came from, but these hypotheses are not the most well-cited.
 For example, it’s thought that the name grisette—translated to mean “little gray”—references the grey dresses of women passing out beers to miners.
 In another version the style’s name refers to the color of the stone being mined.
 Maybe the large quantity of wheat, spelt, or other “hazy” contributing grains with the addition of mining dust made the beer look grey?
 We honestly don’t know.
-What we do know is that we love this style.
-So much so, that we brewed one for our newest limited release.
+What we do know is that we love this style and will continue to brew various takes on the style.